oracle-livelabs/common/sample-livelabs-templates/sample-workshop-novnc/docker-adb/setup/setup.md

     </copy>
     ```

 6. Run the image.
 Replace the WALLET PASSWORD and ADMIN PASSWORD variables with your own.
+Make sure your passwords are between 12-30 characters, with at least 1 uppercase letter, 1 lowercase letter, and 1 number.

+    You can pass in 'ADW' (Autonomous Data Warehouse) instead of 'ATP' (Autonomous Transaction Processing) for Workload type if you choose.

     ```
     <copy>